 Climate impacts on air quality and health

-Work conducted by our research group as provided new insights into the interactions between climate, air quality, public health, and policy.
+Work conducted by our research group has provided new insights into the interactions between climate, air quality, public health, and policy.
 We have led a sustained effort to quantify and compare propagation of major uncertainties in climate projections—greenhouse gas emissions scenario, earth system response, and natural variability—to estimates of climate change impacts on air quality.
 Towards this end, we use coupled human-earth systems modeling frameworks to generate integrated economic, climate, and air pollution projections.
 This research constitutes one of the largest modeling efforts to date investigating the impacts of climate change on air pollution, and includes some of the first efforts to apply initial-condition ensembles and examine climate sensitivity in air quality simulations.
-Our findings show the important roles of natural variability and climate system response in air quality-climate interactions, and how uncertainties related to these factors can be comparable to those associated with emissions of climate forcing agents.
-They also provide a basis for modeling strategies able to produce more robust projections of impacts of climate change impacts and better inform climate policies aiming to mitigate them.
+Our findings show the important roles of natural variability and climate system response in air quality-climate interactions, and how uncertainties related to these factors can be comparable to those associated with emissions of climate-forcing agents.
+They also provide a basis for modeling strategies able to produce more robust projections of climate change impacts and better inform policies aiming to mitigate them.

 Variability in projections of climate change impacts on ozone pollution.